zArchitectBill/STSA-Workshop-2-WCS/README.md

 Because of this we need to add a layer in front of WCS to take the responses and make them personalized.
 We are going to use NodeRed, like we did for the IoT lab.
 Below are the steps needed for adding a new flow to your existing **BlueMix NodeRed** application.

-1. Open your browser and go to the BlubMix NodeRed URL.
+1. Open your browser and go to the BlueMix NodeRed URL.
 It should be something like STSAWorkshops-xx.mybluemix.net.
 You can also get to it from your BlueMix Dashboard.
 2. Login to your NodeRed Editor

 	![Architecture Overview](/images/wk2-nodered-logon.png)